Dootmaan/MT-UNet/readme.md

 # MT-UNet

+## Update 2026/03/02

+The pretrained weights of Synapse and ACDC have now been moved to Zenodo as well: https://zenodo.org/records/18831591

 ## Update 2025/03/17

 The preprocessed datasets are no longer available in the previous Google Drive links.
 They have now been moved to Zenodo for long-term sharing.
 You can find these two files here: https://zenodo.org/records/15038913